cloudfoundry-incubator/kubecf/doc/rfd/rfd/0008/README.md

 * in design: we have decided to build but still figuring out how.
 * exploring: we are considering building, but we need more feedback to make a final decision.

-Any feature can be abandoned by team decision, independently of it state and the reason well explained/documented.
+Any feature can be abandoned by team decision independently of its state, followed by a well-documented reason.

 ## Stages